-An estimated 50,000 people were at Houston's NRG Park for night one of the sold-out festival.
+While both were crowd crushes, the Itaewon surge took place in a smaller, narrower area.
+On Nov.
+5, 2021, an estimated 50,000 people were at Houston's NRG Park for night one of the Astroworld festival.
 Hours before the music started, hundreds of fans waiting to get inside the venue broke through the gates in the VIP security area, and several ended up being trampled, ABC 13 reports.
-Scott has a long history of encouraging people to go wild at his shows — in 2015, he was arrested at Lollapalooza in Chicago after telling concertgoers to climb over the barricades, and during a 2017 concert at New York City's Terminal 5, he urged a young man to jump from a second-floor balcony — and when he finally took the stage in Houston, "everything started to happen," audience member Anita Amper told CNN.
+Founder Travis Scott has a long history of encouraging people to go wild at his shows — in 2015, he was arrested at Lollapalooza in Chicago after telling concertgoers to climb over the barricades, and during a 2017 concert at New York City's Terminal 5, he urged a young man to jump from a second-floor balcony — and when he finally took the stage in Houston, "everything started to happen," audience member Anita Amper told CNN.
 "People just went berserk."

 Houston Fire Chief Sam Peña said that "for whatever reason," the crowd "began to push and surge towards the front of the stage, which caused the people in the front to be compressed.
 People began to fall out, become unconscious."
 Witnesses described being so close to others they couldn't lift up their arms and seeing their fellow concertgoers trying to give people who had passed out CPR as they waited for help to arrive.

-How do you stay safe at a large festival?
+How do you stay safe at a large festival or event?

 First, come dressed for success.
 Wear shoes that are sturdy so you don't get hurt if people step on your feet, and make sure they aren't slippery.
 You want to stay upright, because if you fall down, it will be difficult to get back up, and you don't want other people to trip and land on top of you.
 Upon arrival at a venue, make an exit plan before entering the crowd, and take note of the evacuation routes, Mark Herrera, director of safety and security at the International Association of Venue Managers, told People.